6 payment trends to look out for in 2023

 When it comes to calculating GST for your business, the Australian Securities and Investment Commission (ASIC) has a handy GST calculator that you can use to work out the amount of GST you will or should charge customers for a certain sale price.

-If your business has a turnover of $75,000 or more for any 12-month period, not just the financial year, you have a legal obligation to register for GST.
-It’s important to keep an eye on this threshold because once you surpass it, you have 21 days to register your business for GST.
+According to the ATO, if your business achieves a turnover of $75,000 or higher within any consecutive 12-month period, regardless of the financial year, it is legally mandatory for you to register for GST.
+It is important to remain vigilant about this threshold since once exceeded, you have a strict deadline of 21 days to complete the registration process.

-Registering for GST is a fairly straightforward process that can be conducted online through the Australian Business Register (ABR) or via the Business Portal on the ATO website.
+Registering for GST is a relatively uncomplicated procedure.
+You can register online for GST through the Australian Business Register (ABR) or via the Business Portal on the Australian Taxation Office (ATO) website.
+By following the outlined steps on either platform, you can efficiently fulfil your GST registration requirements and ensure compliance with the relevant regulations.

 Here’s an example of what collecting and paying GST on the sale of goods looks like: